 Why make Instant Pot Vanilla Extract in Mason jars vs directly in the pressure cooker pot?

-1 – Make a little or make a lot!
-You have the choice between making 1 pint of extract or up to 3 pints in a 6 quart pressure cooker.
+- Make a little or make a lot!
+You have the choice between making 1 pint of extract or up to 3 pints in a 6-quart pressure cooker.

-2 – Making vanilla in a jar with a “fingertip tight” lid helps prevent the alcohol from evaporating from your extract which means your alcohol percentage will remain nice and high.
-This is important for 2 reasons, 1) a higher percentage of alcohol means the vanilla flavor will continue to extract even more flavor over time, and 2) higher alcohol percentage creates a more antimicrobial environment for safer long term storage.
-Both of these factors were a big deal for me!
+- Making vanilla in a jar with a “fingertip tight” lid helps prevent the alcohol from evaporating from your extract which means your alcohol percentage will remain nice and high.
+This is important for 2 reasons:

-3 – Having a lid on the jar prevents condensation from dripping into your extract while cooking which would dilute your alcohol (lower percentage of alcohol = less extraction overtime, dilution in taste, and shorter life span)
+- Having a lid on the jar prevents condensation from dripping into your extract while cooking which would dilute your alcohol (lower percentage of alcohol = less extraction overtime, dilution in taste, and shorter lifespan)

 - I love that after my extract is done cooking and has cooled, I can leave the beans in the jar, tighten the lid and pop it into the cupboard.
 Easy Peasy!

-5 – The lid keeps your alcohol from extracting other food smells from your pressure cooker because vanilla extract + last night’s roast = yuck and ewww gross.
+- The mason jar lid keeps your alcohol from extracting other food smells from your pressure cooker, because vanilla extract + last night's roast = yuck and ewww gross.

 *To prevent the incredible disappointment of a jar breaking under pressure, always use canning quality jars like Mason or Kerr and even consider using a new jar, not one that has been used for canning many times over the years.

 What supplies do I need to make Instant Pot Vanilla Extract?